Sereg20/Task_Center/BTP_config/2 Set Up STC/README.md

 ![New Site](./Images/4.8.2.png "New Site")

-As a result, SAP Task Center is configured.
+As a result, SAP Task Center has been configured.
 Both **Task Center** and **Task Center Administration** tiles are reachable from the newly created site

 ![Site](./Images/4.9.1.png "Site")